JoacimLord/The-Luna-Framework/README.md

 # AudioEngine

 This part of the framework is currently heavily in development to get the API right and to have the functionality required.
-Currently it supports playing audio from files in .wav format (the only format tested and confirmed that it's working properly), looping, setting the volume and saving the filepath in my own basic resource manager.
+Currently it supports playing audio from files, looping, setting the volume and saving the filepath in my own basic resource manager.

 Basic example:
 ```cpp